joshuaspiral/joshuaspiral.xyz/content/posts/making-a-connect-four-ai.md

 draft: false
 ---
 ## DISCLAIMER
-Things in this article may be incorrect, and I do not know a lot about this topic.
+Things in this article may be **incorrect**, and I do not know a lot about this topic.
 If there are any mistakes, please do not hesitate to correct me.

 ## Introduction